skip to main

 NCDOT is currently engaged in the National Environmental Policy Act, or NEPA, process, and as part of the environmental work, initial small group meetings in local communities are taking place.

-• Presented at 20 or more outreach meetings with more than 700 residents so far
+• Presented at more than 30 outreach meetings with more than 2,000 people

-• Formal public meetings will take place in the fall of 2025
+• Two formal public meetings took place in the fall of 2025

 • What is the rationale behind adding toll lanes as opposed to conventional lanes?